hed-standard/hed-specification/docs/Appendix_A.md

 regardless of `extensionAllowed` since it single child is always interpreted as a user-supplied value.

+Tags with the 'required' or 'unique' attributes cannot appear in definitions.

 In addition to the attributes listed above, some schema attributes have been deprecated and are no longer supported in HED, although they are still present in earlier versions of the schema.
 The following table lists these.